 Years of testing have afforded financial institutions a certain level of confidence that their staff would know how to react in the event of a disaster.
 But, how confident are you in your staff’s capabilities to respond to a cybersecurity breach?
 And, is your organization prepared to comply with the increasing number of cybersecurity regulations on the horizon?

 CGI specializes in both financial services and cybersecurity, advising financial institutions across the globe on how to best address cybersecurity threats and regulations and build effective cybersecurity programs.
 As a trusted partner to the Canadian Payments Association, for example, we help ensure that $170 billion+ dollars a day are cleared through CPA systems safely and securely.
-In addition, insurers are increasingly partnering with us to help manage the cyber risks of their policy holders. to learn more about the trend toward increased cybersecurity regulation and how we can help.
+In addition, insurers are increasingly partnering with us to help manage the cyber risks of their policy holders.
+Contact us to learn more about the trend toward increased cybersecurity regulation and how we can help.